developmentseed/eoAPI/docs/src/deployment.md

 **Getting started**

-If you don't have a k8s cluster set up on AWS or GCP then follow an IaC guide below that is relevant to you
+If you still need to set up a k8s cluster on AWS or GCP, then follow an IaC guide below that is relevant to you.

 > &#9432; The helm chart in this repo assumes your cluster has a few third-party add-ons and controllers installed.
 So
-> it's in your best interest to read through the IaC guides to understand what those defaults are
+> It's in your best interest to read through the IaC guides to understand what those defaults are

 * :octicons-link-external-16: [AWS EKS Cluster Setup](https://github.com/developmentseed/eoapi-k8s/blob/main/docs/aws-eks.md)